PTSD Hypervigilance Or Hyperawareness: Managing Hypervigilant Behavior

 • Changes in arousal and reactivity, which can include hypervigilance, angry outbursts, and reckless behavior

-If you believe your symptoms align with PTSD, it can be best to consult a licensed medical or mental health professional to ensure a proper diagnosis.
+If you believe your symptoms align with post-traumatic stress disorder, it can be best to seek the medical advice of a licensed healthcare professional.
+Consulting a qualified provider can help you ensure you receive a proper diagnosis and comprehensive mental health care.
 Depending on the person and the nature of the trauma, PTSD symptoms may appear within days or develop months later, and they can persist for years at a time.

 Strategies to cope with hypervigilance

-If you’re experiencing hypervigilance, it can be likely that you’re also living with other PTSD symptoms.
+If you’re experiencing symptoms of hypervigilance, you may be living with other symptoms of post-traumatic stress disorder (PTSD).
 To support a full recovery, it’s often important to treat all symptoms of PTSD.
 A licensed mental health professional can provide you with the knowledge and tools you deserve to begin the journey.

 The following coping strategies for hypervigilance are generally recommended by medical doctors as well as mental health professionals.
 Feel free to adapt these ideas to meet your specific needs, and always consult with your medical team for a personalized treatment plan.